Contact Us

 The question of whether the Amalekites still exist today is a complicated one.
 From a physical standpoint, it is unlikely that any direct descendants of the ancient Amalekites still exist.
 The tribe was conquered and absorbed into other cultures over time, and there is no evidence of a distinct Amalekite people or language surviving to the present day.

 However, many Jewish scholars and religious leaders believe that the Amalekites live on in the form of antisemitism.
-In Jewish tradition, the Amalekites are seen as the archetypal enemy of the Jewish people, representing the forces of evil and destruction.
+In Jewish tradition, the Amalekites are seen as the archetypal enemy of the Jewish people, representing the forces of evil, destruction and immorality.
 The commandment to wipe out the Amalekites is therefore interpreted as a call to combat antisemitism in all its forms.